 You may be able to claim a concession if you move out of your main residence and live in a residence you do not own.
 You can claim the concession for up to 6 years, or up to 4 years if you cannot live on the land – e.g. due to renovation.

-Only earn income from the property to cover basic property expenses, such as rates, water and other amenities
+only earn income from the property to cover basic property expenses, such as rates, water, and other amenities, or

-Not lease out your property for longer than six months in a calendar year.
-If you lease out your property for longer than 6 months, you must pay land tax in the following year, unless you move back into the home before 31 December
+not lease out your property for longer than 6 months in a calendar year (if you lease out your property for longer than 6 months, you must pay land tax in the following year, unless you move back into the home before 31 December).

 Owner in full time care

-In these cases, the concession can be extended indefinitely provided all other requirements are met.
+In these cases, the concession can be extended indefinitely provided all other requirements listed above are met.

 What constitutes full-time care?